parasadhikari/Git-practice/README.md

-This project was creted from Local System.
+#This project was creted from Local System.
+#now i am adding some more text after pushing REPO.